nikolasburk/tutorial-validator/README.md

 # Tutorial validator

+The tutorial validator runs through your step-by-step tutorials as if it were a human!

+✅ Generates feedback reports with improvement suggestions ✅ Validates that a tutorial works (can be used in CI of your docs site) ✅ Ensures instructions are clear for readers of all experience levels

+> **Note**: This project is under active development.
+If you have ideas for features or how to improve it otherwise, feel free to open an issue or reach out to [nikolasburk](https://x.com/nikolasburk) on X.

-## Step-by-step tutorials are a great to learn
+## Step-by-step tutorials are a great way to learn

 Step-by-step programming tutorials are a great way to learn about new concepts/tools by practical example.
 They allow readers to understand new things gradually because they take the reader on a journey to build something in a well-defined, and deterministic, way.
 Sometimes, a tutorial has “checkpoints” along the way where the reader can test what they’ve built so far and validate that everything works as expected.
 For these kinds of tutorials, it’s very important that instructions are given in a precise, clear and unambiguous way.

-## Problem with step-by-step tutorials
+## Problems with step-by-step tutorials

 However, there are a few problems with these kinds of tutorials: